Generate a suite (manual trigger, no schedule)

 CI Integration#

 Headless management of a suite's GitHub App / CI binding.
-Install + repo selection still happens in the web UI (it requires GitHub OAuth); these three commands cover post-install operations that scripts, CI bootstraps, and Terraform/Pulumi pipelines actually need.
+Install + repo selection still happens in the web UI (it requires GitHub OAuth); these three commands cover post-install operations that scripts and CI/automation pipelines actually need.

 # Show current binding (provider, repo, branch, hooks, masked token, last fired)